I'm 30, I Have A Joint Income Of $202,000 & I Don't Know My Net Worth

 What was your first job and why did you get it?

 In high school, I worked at Party City during Halloween so I could pay for my college applications.
-It made me realize that I wanted a fulfilling career.
+It made me realise that I wanted a fulfilling career.

 In high school, I worked at Party City during Halloween so I could pay for my college applications.
-It made me realize that I wanted a fulfilling career.
+It made me realise that I wanted a fulfilling career.

 Did you worry about money growing up?